-Khalifa studied Business Administration at the Qatar University to obtain a B.A.D. and Econ.
-Degree, then went on to acquire an M.B.A from the University of Glamorgan.
+Khalifa studied Business Administration at the Qatar University to obtain a B.A.D. and Economics Degree, then went on to acquire an M.B.A from the University of Glamorgan, United Kingdom.

 Having worked in the rail industry for over 20 years, Daniel joined Qatar Rail in January 2012 as the Chief Technical Officer.
 Overseeing all aspects of design for the Doha Metro and Long Distance networks, Daniel is a valued member of the management team at Qatar Rail.

 Arriving from DB International GmbH (DBi), Daniel cultivated his technical and managerial experience as the Executive Director for Saudi Arabia and Thailand.
 Working on several high profile contracts and spearheading business development within the Middle East for DBi.